-If your child is applying for a full-time undergraduate degree at a UK university, they will apply via the Universities Colleges Admissions Service (UCAS).
+Most people applying for a full-time undergraduate degree at a UK university will apply via the Universities Colleges Admissions Service (UCAS).

 The application process is the same for all UK universities, and follows a 7-step process.

-This stage can seem daunting for your child – there are a huge amount of courses and universities to research.
+This stage can seem daunting to a young person – there are a huge amount of courses and universities to research.
 Your patience and organisational skills can help here, particularly in getting started and breaking down choices into a shortlist.
-Tips:

 — Use the course search at UCAS.com to find universities and courses, or search online for courses and broad topics of interest such as 'business degrees' or 'fine art higher education courses'.

 — Choose some possible universities from this research, then request their prospectuses and/or look at their websites.
 Many universities now offer a downloadable prospectus.

-Create a shortlist of universities and visit their Open Days.
-Your child may wish to go with their friends, but parents and supporters are always welcome.
+— Create a shortlist of universities and visit their Open Days.
 We have a special friends and family zone at our Open Days where you can relax with refreshments or join in with any of the talks, tours and activities.
-On the day, your child will be primarily interested in the course and facilities, but you may wish to ask about accommodation, financial support, wellbeing and safety.

 Applicants can choose up to five universities when they apply.
 This gives a lot of flexibility and we would always advise them to choose options that will be available if they meet their predicted grades, but also at least one fallback choice in case they don't.
 Don't worry though, there are always other options available after an application has been submitted, such as Clearing.

-Applications can be made at any time from the September of Year 13 (or the second year of FE college) until 15 January.
+Applications can be made at any time from the September of Year 13 (or the second year of FE college) until mid to late January.
+For medicine courses the deadline is mid October.
 Don't forget to read our 'How to write the perfect personal statement' article before offering your services as a proofreader!

-When UCAS receives an application form, it will pass it on to your child's chosen universities.
+When UCAS receives an application form, it will pass it on to the applicant's chosen universities.